jbiatek/BSGRulebook/dynamic.md

 Determine a first player randomly.
 They will choose their character first and take the first turn.
 Both character choice and gameplay will proceed clockwise from there.

-<p class="cylonleader">Only 1 player is allowed to choose a Cylon Leader.
+<p class="cylonleader" markdown="1">Only 1 player is allowed to choose a Cylon Leader.
 Cylon Leaders cannot be chosen in a 3 player game.</p>

 Players may not choose "alternate" versions of characters that have already been chosen.
 Note that "Boomer" and "Athena" are *not* alternates of each other, they are separate characters that may both be chosen in the same game.